github-aapmor/PowerBI-Reports/Audit log dashboard/README.md

 Critical priority tickets make up 1.53%.

-I generated a comprehensive table providing detailed information about each ticket.
+Generated a comprehensive table providing detailed information about each ticket.
 The table includes the following fields:

 Ticket Number: A unique identifier for each ticket.